kkrull/dotnet-sandbox/dotnet-8-vscode/README.md

 A base project for doing C# in .NET 8 in VS Code.

-## Setup
+## Creating a sub-project

-- Install `dotnet` with homebrew: `brew install dotnet-sdk`.
-- Create a .NET project in VS Code, using the extension: `ms-dotnettools.csdevkit`.
-  - VS Code initially gave an error about a byte stream terminating before it could read the output.
-  - Using the CLI, I found that the .NET solution didn't have the project added yet (`dotnet sln list`).
-Adding the project (`dotnet sln add <csproj file>`) and re-starting VSCode did the trick.
-- VS Code can now do .NET commands like clean and build.
-It can also run the debugger.
-- Add a test project by creating a new sub-directory for the project and then `dotnet new xunit` followed by `dotnet sln add <new CS project file>`.
+Install the tools listed in [Tools](#tools), then create a C# console app.

+I used the C# Dev Kit extension to create a console app.
+It created a project and a solution, but it did not add the project to the solution.
+VS Code gave errors at that point, that were addressed by me using `dotnet sln` to add the project to the solution.

 ## Tasks

 ### `dotnet build`

-Builds the code in `bin/`/
+Build the code in each project and output assemblies to their respective `bin/` folders.

+### `dotnet clean`

+Remove previously-built assemblies from `bin/`.

 ### `dotnet format`

-Formats source code according to `.editorconfig`.
+Format source code according to the rules in `.editorconfig`.

+`dotnet format --whitespace` runs significantly faster, for simple formatting.

-### `dotnet run <CS Project>`
+### `dotnet run <.csproj>`

 ```shell
 dotnet run --project ConsoleApp1/ConsoleApp1.csproj